Anderson County Extinct Towns

 Town Post Office Dates Additional Information

-Canton 1858-1866 Canton was located and surveyed in 1857 by B. Tyler as a rival to Garnett.
-For about two years, it was occupied and some improvements made, but when Garnett secured the county seat in 1859, Canton was soon abandoned.
+Canton 1858-1866 B. Tyler located and surveyed Canton in 1857 as a rival to Garnett.
+For about two years, it was occupied, and some improvements were made, but when Garnett secured the county seat in 1859, Canton was soon abandoned.

 Cherry Creek 1861-1867